nicoguerra18/HotelOasis/readme.md

 # Hotel Oasis Full Stack Web Application

 ## Application Overview (DEMO Below)
 Welcome to the Hotel Management Application for Hotel Oasis!
 This application is designed specifically for hotel employees to efficiently manage cabin bookings, guest information, and overall hotel operations.
 Whether you're a front desk manager, reservationist, or housekeeping staff, this app is tailored to streamline your daily tasks and enhance guest experiences.
-I developed this application while taking a react course (linked below).
+I developed this application while taking a react course (linked below). <br>

-## Technologies Used
-Built using JavaScript, React, Redux, Supabase.
-Deployed using Netlify and Vercel. <br>

 Link to the Demo --> https://drive.google.com/file/d/1wDOiaiihGAFAuNymuHmnXNuq6WNnKysv/view?usp=sharing <br>
 CHECK IT OUT HERE --> https://hotel-oasis.netlify.app/login <br>